 12. Amazon Chime

 Amazon Chime offers the ability to conduct calls, send messages, hold digital meetings and video conferencing.
 There is a free version of the platform, but if users want to access the wealth of features and tools, then they will need to upgrade.
 However, it does offer a pay-per-use pricing, so you only pay for what you use!

 Originally a platform for instructors and teachers, BigBlueButton has also been adopted by businesses.
 It offers the ability to share desktop, video and audio, whilst also interacting through chat, notes and polls.
 A tricky platform to set up, but it is free to use and offers many of the same benefits a more costly platform can offer.

 Though it has a webinar in the title, this platform has much more to offer than just a broadcasting space.
-LiveWebinar is a versatile and popular platform, boasting over 50 different features to spice up meetings; from polls to whiteboards and customizable breakout rooms.
+LiveWebinar is a versatile and popular platform, boasting over 50 different features to spice up meetings; from polls to whiteboards and customisable breakout rooms.
 It is a paid platform, but also offers a free trial for full exploration.